-(1) A person of whom a personal details requirement is made must comply with the requirement, unless the person has a reasonable excuse.

-(2) A person does not commit an offence against subsection (1) if-

-- (a) the person was required to state the person's name and residential address by an inspector or inspection officer who suspected the person had committed an offence against this Act; and - (b) the person is not proved to have committed the offence.
+- (1) A person of whom a personal details requirement is made must comply with the requirement, unless the person has a reasonable excuse. - Maximum penalty-40 penalty units. - (2) A person does not commit an offence against subsection (1) if- - (a) the person was required to state the person's name and residential address by an inspector or inspection officer who suspected the person had committed an offence against this Act; and - (b) the person is not proved to have committed the offence.